jayansh/R3Transform/README.md

 11. Initialize items on create new object( in create method of control).
 12. Templates fixes for Builtins/NonCrud generation.
 13. Clear/Exit button on premigration.
-14. EJB LOV query – Now supports LOV migration with query without a table or view.
+14. EJB LOV query â€“ Now supports LOV migration with query without a table or view.
 15. Fixed - Cancel button not working- formLogic Dialog
 16. Automatically generate pojo/actionlistener calls for noncrud